jacksontrieu/tenacity/README.md

 Here is a working live demo: https://tenacity-jt.herokuapp.com/

 Please note that the demo is hosted on a free Heroku dyno so may not be booted the first time you access it ([free Heroku web dyno's automatically sleep after 30 minutes if they have not received web traffic](https://devcenter.heroku.com/articles/free-dyno-hours#dyno-sleeping)).
 Please allow up to 2 minutes after navigating to the demo for the app to boot.

+## Additional Info for Pavel

+Note: I have created some issues in the [Issues section of this repo](https://github.com/jacksontrieu/tenacity/issues) that I did not have the time to look at / would be nice to haves in the future.

 ## Dev Environment Setup